Information for consumers

 The provision of consumer credit shall always be preceded by an assessment of the consumer’s creditworthiness.
 To perform a proper assessment of creditworthiness, the consumer shall be required to submit the following documents in addition to a properly completed application for consumer credit:

-Consumer’s current bank account statements for the last 3 months
+Complete current bank account statements for the last three months or

 Income tax return for the last completed period (incl. the revenue and expenditure annex / incl. the balance sheet and the profit and loss statement) in a form as submitted to the tax office